When Is the Best Time

 - Allow at least 2 hours for your visit.
 This gives you the time to walk up to the arch rock, enjoy the breathtaking scenery, and observe the puffins.
 However, you easily spend half a day here when visiting the beaches, too.

 - Don't let a rain shower spoil the experience.
-If it is rainy, be patient, sit out the rain shower.
+If it is rainy, be patient, and sit out the rain shower.
 The pro the crowds die down.